 5. Language and Concept Development

-Puzzles offer an opportunity for a child to build his vocabulary and improve his language skills.
+Puzzles offer an opportunity to build vocabulary and improve language skills.
 The shapes and images on the pieces represent things and concepts.

 These will be reinforced even further if a parent takes the opportunity to extend their child’s vocabulary: